unknownhad/Himanshu-Home/content/posts/2025-09-17-how-to-hack-webhooks.md

 ![Fofa Search for Discord webhook](/images/discord-webhook.png)

-keep in mind public counts are a signal not a final verdict. many results will be benign or intentionally public. use additional context to prioritise targets such as where the webhook appears what page triggers it and whether the surrounding code reveals internal workflows
+Keep in mind public counts are a signal not a final verdict. many results will be benign or intentionally public. use additional context to prioritise targets such as where the webhook appears what page triggers it and whether the surrounding code reveals internal workflows

 ## From a pentester and bug hunter perspective
-when you find a webhook used to trigger a pipeline that alone is a useful hint. that hint can lead to blind code injection reflected XSS or other issues depending on how the pipeline uses data. sometimes it is low noise and high payoff. kinda fun right
+When you find a webhook used to trigger a pipeline that alone is a useful hint. that hint can lead to blind code injection reflected XSS or other issues depending on how the pipeline uses data. sometimes it is low noise and high payoff. kinda fun right

 for bug bounty submissions you often need to show impact not just possibility. many webhook issues are out of scope for a program so be clever in demonstrating a realistic impact. show how the webhook maps to a meaningful business function. provide a proof of concept that respects program rules and follows responsible disclosure